 Toughened glass is used in a variety of demanding applications such as stairs or balustrading.
-At Cornwall Glass, we have a state-of-the-art product=ions plants that ensure all our products are produced with maximum strength.
+At Cornwall Glass, we have a state-of-the-art production sites that ensure all our products are produced with maximum strength.
 This together with our technical expertise allows us to deliver specialist oversize units for your commercial, trade residential and architectural projects.

 Laminated Glass is manufactured by bonding two or more layers of quality float glass together (under a heat and pressure process) with an interlayer of polyvinyl butyral (PVB).
 Laminated glass is an ideal glass for applications were safety is required.

 Laminating glass provides a stronger, more structurally safe glass panel, that if broken, holds the glass fragments together.
 Perfect for any structural glass requirement.
-Cornwall Architectural Glass can produce laminated glass panels in sizes up to 6m x 3.2m.
+We can produce laminated glass panels in sizes up to 6m x 3.2m.